“Iconic” is an overused term, but it’s the exact word to describe Binion’s instantly recognizable neon facade.

 Things To Do at Binion’s Las Vegas

 See The Mint: While Binion’s absorbed The Mint in the 1980s, small traces of the property are still visible from the Whiskey Licker Up Saloon.
 Specifically, a petrified wood exterior wall, as well as a portion of Mint’s sign that at one time reached for the sky, are on display.

-Enjoy a great steak with a view: Located atop the old Mint hotel tower, Top of Binion’s steakhouse serves a great steak, in a vintage feeling environment, with a fantastic view of downtown Las Vegas.
+Enjoy a great steak with a view: Located atop the old Mint hotel tower, Top of Binion’s Steakhouse serves a great steak in a vintage-feeling environment alongside a great view of downtown Las Vegas.

 Ideas For Things To Do Near Binion’s

 Get Hypnotized: Shows in downtown Las Vegas come with less production value than those on the Strip, but also a lesser price tag, and many are pretty darn good!
 Hypnosis Unleashed at 4 Queens is a good example.

 Kevin Lepine stars in this highly reviewed show, earning 4.5/5 stars on TripAdvisor after 800+ reviews, which invites members from the audience to be hypnotized.

 Due to audience participation, the show is consistently new, and always hilarious.
 Best yet, pricing starts in the $20 – $30 range and can be booked with: